devareus/Eclectic-Token-Sniper/README.md

   - BuyGasAmount: Maximum gas amount for buy transactions
   - ApproveGasAmount: Maximum gas amount for approval transactions
   - SellGasAmount: Maximum gas amount for sell transactions
+  - EstimateGasOnBuy: If enabled, an estimation of gas is done before submitting buy transactions and checked against the maximum amount above.
+This has the advantage of not wasting gas in aborted transactions if these are going to fail due to being out-of-gas, but the disadvantage of making the snip operation slower.
+You can leave it off if using the HoneypotCheck functionality, as the gas limits are already checked by it
+  - EstimateGasOnSell: Similar to the above, but for sell transactions
+  -
 ### Taxes
   - MaxBuyTax: Used for the token audits.
 Maximum Buy Tax for sniping a token
   - MaxSellTax: Similarly, maximum Sell Tax for sniping a token